jchristianabraham/How-to-Clean-Your-Bike/index.md

 | <img src="smallerimages/DegreaseChain.jpg">  |  <img src="smallerimages/DegreaseGear.jpg"> |

 11\.
 Let the degreaser sit on the components for two to five minutes.<br/>
 12\.
-Rinse the whole bike off completely with the hose. *NOTE:* Like before, do not force water into the marked areas shown in step 6.<br/>
+Rinse the whole bike off completely with the hose. *NOTE:* Do not force water into the marked areas shown in step 6.<br/>

 <p align="center">
   <img src="smallerimages/SprayDown.jpg">